-Raw copper plumbing pipes and valves are an industrial look often embraced by avant garde architects.
+Raw copper plumbing pipes and valves, and industrial style sink faucets are a look sometimes embraced by avant garde architects.
 I adore my sink jewelry but piping has its own kind of graceful beauty that I also could easily live with in the right space.
 The Japanese put a name to the look – wabi-sabi – which is a bit of a catchall but then, so is “rustic.”
-In Africa and Asia, where sink fixtures can be affected by tropical weather, it’s a practical approach and often paired with concrete sinks.… Continue Reading
+In Africa and Asia, where sink fixtures can be affected by tropical weather, industrial style sink faucets are a practical approach often paired with concrete sinks.… Continue Reading

 Finally, a real boiling water faucet: 100° C/212° F!

 Recently a friend “boiled” water for my tea in the microwave so it never reached a rolling boil – bleeccch.
 At my house, the trusty Braun water kettle is my favorite go-to appliance for morning coffee and my green-tea nightcap.
 So I was instantly drawn to the Quooker boiling water tap the moment I stumbled across this “quooky” video promo.
 I found (quieter) additional videos on using the faucet even more seductive.
 It’s expensive, of course.
 And oh, to be in England where it might be possible to give the latest object of my kitchen obsession a test pour.… Continue Reading